ffrewer/chef-t3org/README.md

 # Overview

-This is a repository used for the TYPO3 chef workshop.
+This is a repository used for setting up a development version of typo3.org website.

+For the first installation, consider 1 good hour to go through all the steps.
+The time will depend on the performance of your hardware and on the speed of the network.
+There will about > 500 Mb to download which includes a virtual machine and the typo3.org files.

 # Requirements